jchristgit/bolt/docs/cogs/meta.md

 ```

 ### `.help [command:str]`
-Show help for the given command or command group.
+Shows help for the given command or command group.
 When no command or command group is given, shows all available commands.
 `syntax` is special: It's not a regular command, and it's only accessible through the `.help` command.
-When you run `.help syntax`, bolt will explain how to interpret command help.
+When you run `.help syntax`, Bolt will explain how to interpret command help.
 Aliased to `.man`.
 ```js
 // Show all available commands.